 Harvard University Certificate of Distinction in Teaching, 2012

 Class of ’21 Award for exceptional creative work, Reed College, 2007 (Awarded to senior thesis)

 Edwin N. Garlan Memorial Prize for outstanding scholarship in philosophy, Reed College, 2007

 Phi Beta Kappa, 2007

 “Speech, the Affective, and the Insult in Not Being Believed: Rousseau and Adam Smith.”
 The Adam Smith Review, volume 11, edited by Fonna Forman (London: Routledge, 2019), 53-66.
-Part of a slate of articles on Rousseau and Smith.
+Part of a symposium on Rousseau and Smith.

 “Espectadores, Gigantes e Infancia: Jean-Jacques Rousseau y Víctor Erice.”
 (Spanish translation, with additions, of “Spectators and Giants in Rousseau and Víctor Erice.”)
 Correspondencias.
 Cine y Pensamiento Issue 6, Summer 2018.